dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Create a DataTemplate as a resource

 Data templates can be created as reusable objects in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 This is achieved by giving each <xref:Microsoft.Maui.Controls.DataTemplate> a unique `x:Key` value, which provides it with a descriptive key in the <xref:Microsoft.Maui.Controls.ResourceDictionary>.
-A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its `ItemTemplate` property to the <xref:Microsoft.Maui.Controls.DataTemplate>:
+A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property to the <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"